SonarSource/sonar-php/README.md

 To provide feedback (request a feature, report a bug etc.) use the [SonarSource Community Forum](https://community.sonarsource.com/).
 Please do not forget to specify the language (PHP!), plugin version and SonarQube version.

-If you have a question on how to use plugin (and the [docs](https://docs.sonarqube.org/display/PLUG/SonarPHP) don't help you), we also encourage you to use the community forum.
+If you have a question on how to use plugin (and the [docs](https://docs.sonarqube.org/latest/analysis/languages/php/) don't help you), we also encourage you to use the community forum.

 # Contributing

-### Topic in SonarQube Community Forum
+### Topic in SonarSource Community Forum

-To request a new feature, please create a new thread in [SonarQube Community Forum](https://community.sonarsource.com/).
+To request a new feature, please create a new thread in [SonarSource Community Forum](https://community.sonarsource.com/).
 Even if you plan to implement it yourself and submit it back to the community, please start a new thread first to be sure that we can follow up on it.

 ### Pull Request (PR)
 To submit a contribution, create a pull request for this repository.
 Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset) and all [tests](#testing) are passing (Travis build is created for each PR).